Hellfire Pass: Historical preservation and museum

 The Hellfire Pass Memorial Museum and the preservation of the Hellfire Pass itself had its origins in 1983, when former POW J.G.
 (Tom) Morris toured the area in Thailand and resolved to convince the Australian Government that portions of the Thai-Burma Death Railway should be preserved as a historical site.
 Thanks to his efforts, the Snowy Mountains Engineering Corporation (SMEC) was commissioned in 1984 to make a survey of the railway to choose a suitable site.
 Jim Appleby, a SMEC engineer at the Khao Laem dam site on the upper Kwai Noi, did much of the ground work and passed his reports to the Australian-Thai Chamber of Commerce in 1985.

 The first dawn service was held at the Hellfire Pass on Anzac Day 1990.
 The museum is co-sponsored by the Royal Thai Armed Forces Development Command and the Australian government to commemorate the suffering of those involved in the construction of the railway.
 It was built by the Office of Australian War Graves and opened by the then Prime Minister of Australia, John Howard.

 Renovated in 2018, the Hellfire Pass Interpretive Centre provides information and exhibits about the construction of the Death Railway, and the suffering and sacrifices endured during its construction.
 The museum includes multimedia displays, artifacts, and a memorial to those who lost their lives.
 As a part of the museum experience, it is possible to walk through the cutting itself and along a section of the former railway track bed.
 An audio tour, including recorded memories of surviving POWs, is available at the centre.

 Recent developments

 In 2006, proposals to create a railway network linking eight south-east Asia countries would see a railway link restored between Thailand and Myanmar.
 It is not clear if this would follow the original Death Railway route through Hellfire Pass, since this route was necessarily built quickly and to low standard of curves and gradients.

 Hintok

-Hintok (also: Hintock) was an area just beyond Hellfire Pass.
+Hintok (หินตก, lit.
+"Falling rock") (also: Hintock) was an area just beyond Hellfire Pass.
 It was the beginning of the highlands, and the railway line needed a gradual gradient to climb.
 There were four camps: the river camp, which was subdivided into British, Australian and Tamil camps; and the mountain camp, which housed Australian, British and Dutch prisoners.
 The mountain camp was commanded by Weary Dunlop, and had a bamboo fence to protect against tigers.